Summary

 The same agent appears on two separate invoices: Agent 365 governance on the M365 bill (per-seat) and execution costs on the Azure bill (consumption).
 Budget owners on each side may not see the other's spend.

-The two-invoice split is not unique to Agent 365.
-The same pattern exists between Power BI Pro (per-seat, M365) and Fabric (consumption, Azure), or between Purview in E5 (per-seat) and Purview extended scanning (consumption).
-But for AI agents, where the consumption portion could dwarf the per-seat cost, the split has more significant budgeting implications.
+The two-invoice split also applies between Power BI Pro (per-seat, M365) and Fabric (consumption, Azure), or between Purview in E5 (per-seat) and Purview extended scanning (consumption).
+For AI agents, Microsoft offers per-agent cost estimators but no formal end-to-end TCO model, so neither team can forecast the combined cost without building their own model.

 🖐 Need help optimising your Microsoft 365 investment?
 Learn more: Microsoft 365 Planning and Optimisation.